Looking for ideas about how to wear chukka boots? You’ve come to the right place.

 The chambray shirt, with its rougher fabric, pairs very well with a less dressy vest.

 In keeping with the changing texture of the outfit, a more casual knit tie is the better bet than a silk tie.
-If you so desire, ditch the tie and wear the shirt open, a la Brandon Flowers.
+If you so desire, ditch the tie and wear the

 Once again, the dark denim and chukka boots anchor the outfit, and a braided leather belt helps to add even more texture.

 Utilizing the same navy knit tie from The Tie Bar as used above, this outfit turns heads because of the subtle tweaks it makes on the traditional ensemble.

 As far as the overall outfit goes, we’ve definitely seen that boots are becoming more and more acceptable to wear with

 We’ve also seen it used in particular by everyone’s favorite secret agent, providing as great a barometer of the style world as any.
 This case is no different, except these boots are brown, not black.

 When taking something as simple as a grey suit and a light blue dress